MacWarrior/clipbucket-v5/README.md

 We have a very active community that is always there for your help.
 Interact with people, get your problems solved, learn new things, have fun.

 <a href="http://discourse.clipbucket.com/">ClipBucket Discourse</a>

+If you need to know anything else, have an idea to discuss or just some suggestions to drop, <a href="http://clip-bucket.com/contact">Contact Us</a> here or find us on live chat at <a href="http://clip-bucket.com">Our Website</a>